mikoar/coma/README.md

 To use it, it is best to first run the program using the "all" output version and then pass three obtained output files as the input for the molecule_indels.py wrapper using the following command:

 `
-python molecule_indels.py -r reference.cmap -q query.cmap -f aligned_all.xmap -f alligned_all_1.xmap -s alligned_all_2.xmap -o joined_indels.txt
+python molecule_indels.py -r reference.cmap -q query.cmap -j aligned_all.xmap -f aligned_all_1.xmap -s aligned_all_2.xmap -o joined_indels.txt
 `

 The second possible path focuses on the conflicts observed when more than one segment is created for a single molecule and they are joined to form one alignment.
-To identify indels in those places it is necessary to first run the program with the extension allowing to catch all created segments for each query molecule.
-To do this simply run the program using the "save_primary_correlation_peaks.py" wrapper available in the analysis_scripts folder and then use created files in the segments_indels.py workflow:
+To identify indels in those places use created segments_indels.py wrapper which includes aligning molecules with COMA:

 `
-python segment_indels.py -r reference.cmap -q query.cmap -a aligned.xmap -s Found_segments.csv -o segment_indels.txt
+python segment_indels.py -r reference.cmap -q query.cmap -a aligned_output.xmap -s found_segments_output.csv -o segment_indels.txt
 `